Man in a kilt

 Statement

+D2K is a no-nonsense, non-commercial, non-profit website, with nothing to sell or buy.
+There are also no disturbing third-party advertisements.
 It does not use cookies.
 It does not request any registration, nor does it collect any data from you, whether tentative or not.
 Not even a contact formula is here.
-If you should wish to tell or ask me something, write me an e-mail the good old way.
-The address is to see at the bottom of each page.
-Here you can feel just as free as when out and about in a kilt.
+If you wish to tell or ask me something, write me an email the good old-fashioned way.
+The address is at the bottom of each page.
+Here, you can feel as free as you would when wearing a kilt.

 Next page